Xiangyu Liu

 College Park, Maryland 20740

-I am a fifth-year PhD student in Computer Science at the University of Maryland, College Park (UMD) working under the guidance of Prof. Kaiqing Zhang since 2021, and an incoming research scientist at Google Research, NYC.
-I have also had the privilege of working with Prof. Furong Huang.
-Prior to this, I completed my undergraduate studies in Computer Science at Shanghai Jiao Tong University (SJTU) from 2017 to 2021, where I conducted my bachelor thesis research with Prof. Ying Wen.
+I received my PhD in Computer Science from the University of Maryland, College Park (UMD) in 2026, where I was advised by Prof. Kaiqing Zhang.
+I also had the privilege of working with Prof. Furong Huang.
+Prior to that, I completed my undergraduate studies in Computer Science at Shanghai Jiao Tong University (SJTU) from 2017 to 2021, where I conducted my bachelor’s thesis research with Prof. Ying Wen.

-My research focuses on the foundational aspects of (multi-agent) reinforcement learning (RL), particularly on game-theoretical/strategic (NeurIPS 2021, ICML 2023) and partially observable settings (NeurIPS 2024), as well as their applications on adversarially robust RL (ICLR 2024).
+My research focuses on the foundational aspects of (multi-agent) reinforcement learning (RL), particularly in game-theoretic/strategic (NeurIPS 2021, ICML 2023) and partially observable settings (NeurIPS 2024), as well as their applications to adversarially robust RL (ICLR 2024).
+More recently, I have expanded my research to explore interactions among (multi-)large language model (LLM) agents (ICLR 2025, ICML 2026), leveraging techniques from game theory and online learning.

 News